-Hearty and nutritious barley is given a makeover in this light springtime supper.
+Hearty and nutritious barley is given a makeover in this creamy springtime supper.

 1 shallot, finely chopped

 50ml/2fl oz white wine

 2 bunches English asparagus, woody ends snapped off and reserved